• Skip to primary navigation

 • Garlic powder - I like to add a dash of garlic powder to the egg wash for a little garlicky flavor in the crust.
 It's a must try!

 Does puff pastry need to be defrosted before baking?

-Yes.
+Yes, puff pastry needs to be thawed and refrigerated for this recipe.
 If you're planning ahead, simply move your puff pastry from the freezer to the refrigerator the night beforehand.

 Otherwise, place frozen puff pastry on the counter to thaw for 30 minutes before assembling your turnovers.

-Do you bake puff pastry before filling?
+Do I need to bake my puff pastry before filling?

 No, there's no need to bake your puff pastry before adding the filling.
 All of the ingredients are assembled and baked in the oven at the same time.